-The LHF is calculated by wind speed and the difference between the saturation specific humidity of lower air and sea surface.
+The LHF is calculated by wind speed and the difference between the saturation specific humidity of lower air and the sea surface.
 Because the saturation specific humidity of sea surface is a function of the SST (Eq.
-6), according to the 365 calculation formulas of the SST and LHF (Eqs.
-2-3, 5-6), the relationship between the LHF and SST is similar to the one between the SHF and SST.
-It means that when the variations of the SST and LHF are negatively correlated, the atmosphere forces the ocean through the LHF, and that when the variations of the SST and LHF are positively correlated, the ocean forces the atmosphere.
-Figure 9a is the RCs of the observed and simulated winter-averaged SST anomalies against the NAO-driven LHF
+6), according to the calculation formulas of the SST and LHF (Eqs.
+2, 3, 5, and 6), the relationship between the LHF and SST is similar to the one between the SHF and SST.
+This means that, when the variations of the SST and LHF are negatively correlated, the atmosphere forces the ocean through the LHF and that, when the variations of the SST and LHF are positively correlated, the ocean forces the atmosphere.

-370 anomalies.
-The distributions of the RCs are similar to those of the SST anomalies against NAO-driven SHF anomalies in a large area of NA.
-The main difference between the response of the SST to the SHF and to the LHF is that the observed and modeled positive RCs of the SST anomalies against NAO-driven SHF anomalies in the eastern NA around 20°N do not occur in the regression of the SST anomalies against NAO-driven LHF anomalies.
-It indicates that the influence of the LHF on the SST probably controls the RCs of the SST anomalies against the NAO in this region.
-The 375 observed difference between the relationship of the SST and NAO-driven SHF and that of SST and NAO-driven LHF is well reproduced by most models, and the main bias of the simulated response of the SST to the NAO-driven LHF is also close to that to the NAO-driven SHF.
-In each model the locations and magnitude of the negative response centers of the SST anomalies to the NAO-driven LHF anomalies in the subpolar NA are very similar with those to the NAO-driven SHF anomalies.
-Therefore, the biases of the relationship between the SST anomalies and NAO-driven SHF / LHF 380 anomalies together lead to the bias of the locations and magnitude of the negative response center of the SST anomalies against to the NAO in the subpolar NA in these models.
+Figure 9a shows the RCs of the observed and simulated winter-average SST anomalies against the NAO-driven LHF anomalies.
+The distributions of the RCs are similar to those of the SST anomalies against NAO-driven SHF anomalies in a large area of the NA.
+The main difference between the response of the SST to the SHF and to the LHF is that the observed and modeled positive RCs of the SST anomalies against NAO-driven SHF anomalies in the eastern NA around 20° N do not occur in the regression of the SST anomalies against NAO-driven LHF anomalies.
+This indicates that the influence of the LHF on the SST probably controls the RCs of the SST anomalies against the NAO in this region.
+The observed difference between the relationship of the SST and NAO-driven SHF and that of SST and NAO-driven LHF is well reproduced by most models, and the main bias of the simulated response of the SST to the NAO-driven LHF is also close to that to the NAO-driven SHF.
+In each model the locations and magnitude of the negative-response centers of the SST anomalies related to the NAO-driven LHF anomalies in the subpolar NA are very similar to those to the NAOdriven SHF anomalies.
+Therefore, the biases of the relationship between the SST anomalies and NAO-driven SHF and LHF anomalies together lead to the bias of the locations and magnitude of the negative-response center of the SST anomalies related to the NAO in the subpolar NA in these models.